jhale/selected-topics-in-mmcs/README.md

 ### Description

-In this seminar series we will discover together some classic papers that have had a huge impact on the field of Industrial Mathematics.
+In this seminar series we will discover some classic papers that have had a huge impact on the field of Industrial Mathematics.
 As well as understanding the technical content of the papers, you will be encouraged to form a broader view of the history of the field, to understand the context of these important developments, and to see how those advances have influenced modern industrial practice.
 The course and its content will be student-led following the framework outlined below.

-### Assessment
+### Assessment (draft)

 Due to the collaborative nature of the course, attendance is mandatory.
 Excuses must be made via email in advance of the session.